fflegacy/fflegacy/README.md

 The scoreable stats for each player in a given week.
 When combined with the Scoring table, you can find out the points each player earned in that week.

+**Before you commit, make sure you scrub out the emails.** There is a method that will do this for you.

 [YQL Query](http://developer.yahoo.com/yql/console/?q=select%20*%20from%20fantasysports.teams.roster.stats%20where%20team_key%3D'331.l.246998.t.1'%20and%20type%3Dweek%20and%20week%3D1):

     select * from fantasysports.teams.roster.stats where team_key='331.l.246998.t.1' and type=week and week=1